-- BR CTF table 7(b) should only include non-Annex I Parties as recipients of public financial support contributed through bilateral, regional and other channels (as per paragraph 13 of the BR reporting guidelines).
-However, some Parties have submitted BR CTF table 7(b) with Annex I Parties listed as recipient countries. - The ERT should review table 7(b) and determine whether Annex I Parties are included.
+- BR CTF table 7(b) should only include non-Annex I Parties as recipients of public financial support contributed through bilateral, regional and other channels (as per paragraph 13 of the UNFCCC reporting guidelines on BRs).
+However, some Parties have submitted BR CTF table 7(b) with Annex I Parties listed as recipient countries. - The ERT should review BR CTF table 7(b) and determine whether Annex I Parties are included.
 If so, the ERT should note that the Party included Annex I Parties (as a matter of transparency) in the TRR as a recipient of support; however, no encouragement or recommendation should be given by the ERT.
+If financial support to Annex I Parties is included in the totals, then the ERT should provide a recommendation on transparency.